mikf/gallery-dl/docs/configuration.rst

     Retrieve additional comments by resolving the ``more`` comment stubs in the base comment tree.

-    This requires 1 additional API call for every 100 extra comments.
+    Note: This requires 1 additional API call for every 100 extra comments.

 extractor.reddit.date-min & .date-max